How to Use Messaging at Your Event – 6 Helpful Hints

 One of the most simple and effective ways of using messaging is as an ice breaker.
 Ask your delegates to text in how they are feeling at the start of the conference session and not only are you helping them to settle in but you are also familiarising them with the technology they will be using during the event.
 Other ice breaker suggestions we have seen clients use include: asking audience members their favourite colour, how they travelled to the meeting or their favoured superpower if they could have one.

-One retailer asked their employees their suggestions for improving their customer service, employees were encouraged to send in all their suggestions, no matter how trivial they appeared.
+One retailer asked their employees for suggestions for improving their customer service, no matter how trivial they appeared.
 Another client used messaging to establish how engaged their clients felt within the business.

 Delegates can also provide you with their thoughts, comments and questions.
 They can tell you first-hand how useful conference sessions have been, what they have found the most beneficial and raise their questions.
 Another effective way is to use messaging as a platform to share knowledge and techniques.
 A medical seminar for 300 surgeons encouraged delegates to send in their best practices on trauma surgery which led to a much bigger debate.